 In 2021, the average cost for assisted living in the U.S. was $54,000 per year.
 If someone needed nursing care, the average was $94,896 per year for a bed in a room with another patient and $108,408 per year for a private room.
 The cost of memory care can add an additional 20-30% to the cost.
 And the life expectancy for someone with Alzheimer’s is 8-12 years.

 These rates will wipe out most families’ savings.
 In the U.S., once families run out of money, state Medicaid programs step in to cover the cost of care—but that’s with taxpayers’ money.
-With 5.5 million people with dementia in 2016, the cost of long-term care to our governments is in the billions already.
+Globally, with 55 million people experiencing dementia in 2021, the cost of long-term care to our governments is in the billions already.

 Alternative care options for people with dementia & Alzheimer’s